Internship Program

 The MCRP Internship Program is an essential and integral component of the two-year Master of Community and Regional Planning (MCRP) program offered by the School of Community and Regional Planning (SCARP) at UBC.

-The program connects you with experienced professional planners in your field or specialty of interest, allowing you to gain valuable hands-on experience and apply academic knowledge and analytic techniques to "real world" planning problems.
+You will be given tools, resources, and guidance to seek out, obtain, and then undertake a professional position, allowing you to gain valuable hands-on experience and apply academic knowledge and analytic techniques to "real world" planning problems.

 The Program Structure

 The primary goal of the Internship Program is to help you develop professional skills and capabilities through guided, hands-on experience in a workplace environment, while gaining academic credit.
-You may complete your internship in any field related to planning, in a variety of public, private, non-profit, and academic organizations.
+You may complete your internship in any field or position related to planning (broadly defined), in a variety of public, private, non-profit, and academic organizations.

 For more information, the Internship Handbook is your primary information resource when securing and finalizing internships, as well as the administrative tasks entailed to complete the internship component in the program.
 You are expected to review this outline in preparation for starting your internship.